 Wire EDM — for features no end mill can reach.

 Wire EDM cuts hardened steel, carbide, and exotic alloys with no tool pressure and no heat-affected zone of consequence.
 Square internal corners.
 Tight kerf.
 Repeatable across full job.
-Aerospace and tooling work.
+Aerospace and tooling work — quoted, scheduled, and costed live in K+G Ai ERP.

 For geometry you can't mill and material you can't deflect.